Revisiting the Uniform Information Density Hypothesis in LLM Reasoning: Exploring the Uniform Information Density Hypothesis in LLM Reasoning

-The Uniform Information Density (UID) hypothesis models language as a signal transmitted through a noisy channel with limited capacity \citep{meister2021revisitinguniforminformationdensity, tsipidi2024surpriseuniforminformationdensity}.
-It posits that speakers aim to convey information efficiently without overwhelming the listener's processing resources.
-Let an utterance $\textbf{u}$ = $[u_1$,$u_2$, \dots, $u_N]$ be a sequence of $N$ linguistic units, such as words, subwords, or characters, depending on the granularity of representation.
-For each unit $u_n$, we can define \textit{surprisal} as the unexpectedness of a unit, given its previous context.
-Formally, surprisal is defined as:
+The UID hypothesis considers language as a signal transmitted through a noisy channel with limited capacity \citep{meister2021revisitinguniforminformationdensity, tsipidi2024surpriseuniforminformationdensity}.
+Then, UID posits that speakers aim to convey information efficiently without overwhelming the listener's processing resources.
+Formally, let an utterance $\textbf{u}$ = $[u_1$,$u_2$, \dots, $u_N]$ be a sequence of $N$ linguistic units, such as words, subwords, or characters, depending on the granularity of representation.
+For each unit $u_n$, \textit{surprisal} is defined as its unexpectedness, given its previous context:

 where $P(u_n |\textbf{u}_{<n})$ is the probability of seeing unit utterance $u_n$ after the earlier sequence $\textbf{u}_{<n}=[u_1,\dots,u_{n-1}]$.
-The high surprise of the unit indicates that it is very unexpected and hard to process for the person receiving the information, while units with lower surprisal are easier to process.
-In this sense, surprisal can be perceived as information content.
-To capture the overall cognitive load of a message, we aggregate this surprisal across all units in the sequence.
-Given an utterance $\textbf{u}$, the total processing effort can be expressed as:
+Intuitively, the unit with high surprisal is very unexpected and therefore hard to process for the listener.
+Then, the total processing effort for the utterance $\textbf{u}$ is expressed as:

 for some constant $c > 0$ and $k > 1$.
-Here, the exponent $k$ encodes the super-linear nature of processing effort: Surprisal does not contribute linearly but instead grows disproportionately when $k$ is large.
-In other words, rare or unexpected units impose much greater effort than predictable ones.
-Therefore, when following such formulation, a more uniform distribution of surprisal across a language signal minimizes total processing effort, whereas “spiky” linguistic signal with highly uneven surprisal values increase the burden of communication~\citep{meister2021revisitinguniforminformationdensity}.
+Here, the exponent $k$ encodes the super-linear nature of processing effort, where rare or unexpected units impose larger effort than predictable ones.
+Under this formulation, uniform surprisals across units minimize total processing effort, whereas “spiky” linguistic signal with highly uneven surprisal values increase the burden of communication~\citep{meister2021revisitinguniforminformationdensity}.

-If information is concentrated in a few highly surprising units, the receiver experiences sharp spikes in processing difficulty \citep{Hale2001APE,Levy2008ExpectationbasedSC, brouwer2010npcoordination}; if it is too sparse, communication is inefficient. \textit{The high-level intuition of the UID hypothesis is that the most efficient communication strategy is to distribute surprisal as evenly as possible across the sequence, maintaining a stable level of processing effort.} This tendency has been empirically observed across syllables, words, syntax, and discourse ~\citep{meister2021revisitinguniforminformationdensity}.